-While we hope you will not find yourself involved in such a hearing, should you need more information, please refer to the Student Code of Conduct found in the Undergraduate Bulletin, which addresses sanctions and the appeal process.
+While we hope you will not find yourself involved in such a hearing, should you need more information, please refer to the Student Code of Conduct, which addresses sanctions and the appeal process.

 Certain regulations have been developed to assist in protecting your rights and the rights of other community members.
 Many policies are a matter of courtesy.
-Inappropriate behavior or unlawful activities may result in immediate termination of your residence hall contract (regular cancellation fees will apply), your relocation to another hall and/or referral to the Office of the Dean of Students or the appropriate law enforcement body.
+Inappropriate behavior or unlawful activities may result in immediate termination of your residence hall contract (regular cancellation fees will apply), your relocation to another hall and/or referral to the Student Conduct & Community Standards or the appropriate law enforcement body.
 Such violations include, but are not limited to, the following:

 - Possessing, using, or selling drugs (including alcohol, marijuana, narcotics, or prescription drugs intended for use by another individual)